 - Gift wraps and gift boxes, bento items, and picnic or lunchboxes are all available in different designs to suit your mood and style.

 - Hairpins, travel-use cosmetic bottles from the 100 yen store are lifesavers to the thrifty traveler during long vacation season.

 - A pack of small tissue packets (not the boxed one) can be found at double the price in drug stores.

 - Floor wipes can properly clean your floor and can be bought in reasonable amounts.

-- The princess aroma bath, while not necessarily great for making your skin smooth and silky, are a big hit with the children because it doubles as a bubble bath when run under strong running water.
+- The princess aroma bath, while not necessarily great for making your skin smooth and silky, is a big hit with children because it doubles bubbles in a bath when under strong running water.